ayaangazali/hackday/README.md

 * Automated response actions
 * Voice assistant compatibility

-Our vision is to make HawkWatch the go-to platform for intelligent video surveillance, making security monitoring more efficient and effective for everyone.
+Our vision is to make iSPY the go-to platform for intelligent video surveillance, making security monitoring more efficient and effective for everyone.